SHIPPED: CRM + BASEBALL EXAMPLES

 Connect an agent (MCP)

-Call describe_network at connect time.
-The response includes guide.md, ontology categories, and framework usage policy.
+One server entry per network.
+Call describe_network at connect time — response includes guide.md, ontology categories, record types, and framework usage policy.

 3